Pran-Ker/Devops-Capstone/README.md

 </details>

 ---

+### Stateful Set

+Finally, we will introduce another Kubernetes framework called **Stateful Set**, used to manage *stateful applications* such as databases.
+In this [link](http://pauldone.blogspot.com/2017/06/deploying-mongodb-on-kubernetes-gke25.html) I found the best definition of them:

+> StatefulSets provides the capabilities of stable unique network hostnames and stable dedicated network storage volume mappings, essential for a database cluster to function properly and for data to exist and outlive the lifetime of inherently ephemeral containers.

 For any quick modifications to `app.py`, we can test locally by running a postgres Docker container:
 1. Run docker Postgres: `docker run -p 5432:5432 --name some-postgres -e POSTGRES_PASSWORD=mysecretpassword -d postgres`